SSI vs SSDI: Differences Between Programs Explained by a Las Vegas Social Security Disability Lawyer

 - Age.
 To receive SSD benefits, the applicant must be under the age of 65.
 In some cases, an applicant may be under the age of 66.

-The key difference between SSI and SSD is that SSI is need-based.
+The key difference between SSI in Las Vegas and SSD is that SSI is need-based.
 The Social Security Administration considers your income and assets when making the decision.
 When considering SSI applications, the Social Security Administration has two sets of criteria for married people and individuals.

 - Possess less than $2,000 in resources (including assets and saved money)